 What you can also do to improve the strength of your joints is to take a joint supplement.
 JointFuel360 is a popular supplement used by runners and others to not only prevent joint injuries but repair damaged joints.

 An all-natural blend of black pepper extract, turmeric, type II collagen, boswellia serrata, and hyaluronic acid promotes strong and healthy joints, without succumbing to inflammation.
-Taking a supplement like JointFuel360 before going for a run, as well taking it every day, will ensure your running is as enjoyable and effortless as possible.
+Taking a supplement like JointFuel360 before going for a run, as well as taking it every day, will ensure your running is as enjoyable and effortless as possible.

 Now that you know how to avoid common running injuries, go out there and enjoy running without pain!